jooaodanieel/GCommit/README.md

 once and reference at any commit-time.

 ## Installation
-For instalattion you have to run the next command:
+For installation you have to run the next command:

 ```
 $ sudo make install